Skip to main content

 ParameterDescription

-timestampThe time when the user opted out.
+timestampThe time when the user opted out (for information only).

 The DSP must respond to the opt-out data with a 200 response code.